frankvegadelgado/p-versus-np/README.md

 ## 1. Introduction

-The **Minimum Vertex Cover** problem stands as one of the most fundamental and extensively studied problems in combinatorial optimization and theoretical computer science.
-For an undirected graph $G = (V, E)$ where $V$ represents the vertex set and $E$ the edge set, the problem seeks to identify the smallest subset $S \subseteq V$ such that every edge $(u, v) \in E$ has at least one endpoint in $S$.
-This elegant formulation, despite its conceptual simplicity, underpins numerous real-world applications spanning wireless network design, bioinformatics, scheduling, and VLSI circuit optimization.
+The **Minimum Vertex Cover** problem is one of the most fundamental problems in combinatorial optimization and theoretical computer science.
+For an undirected graph $G = (V, E)$, the problem asks for the smallest subset $S \subseteq V$ such that every edge $(u, v) \in E$ has at least one endpoint in $S$.
+Despite its conceptual simplicity, the problem underpins applications in wireless network design, bioinformatics, scheduling, and VLSI circuit optimization.

-The computational intractability of the vertex cover problem was established by Karp in his seminal 1972 work [[karp2009reducibility]](#References), where it was identified as one of the 21 original NP-complete problems.
-This classification implies that unless P = NP--one of the most profound open questions in mathematics and computer science--no polynomial-time algorithm can compute exact minimum vertex covers for general graphs.
-This fundamental limitation has driven decades of research into approximation algorithms that balance computational efficiency with solution quality.
+Karp established NP-completeness of the problem in 1972 [[karp2009reducibility]](#references).
+Unless P = NP — one of the most profound open questions in mathematics and computer science — no polynomial-time algorithm can compute exact minimum vertex covers for general graphs.
+This limitation has driven decades of work on approximation algorithms.

-Classical approximation results include the well-known 2-approximation algorithm derived from maximal matching [[papadimitriou1998combinatorial]](#References), which guarantees solutions at most twice the optimal size in linear time.
-Subsequent refinements by Karakostas [[karakostas2009better]](#References) and Karpinski et al. [[karpinski1996approximating]](#References) have achieved factors like $2 - \epsilon$ for small $\epsilon > 0$ through sophisticated linear programming relaxations and primal-dual techniques.
+Classical approximation results include the well-known 2-approximation based on maximal matching [[papadimitriou1998combinatorial]](#references), and refinements by Karakostas [[karakostas2009better]](#references) and Karpinski et al. [[karpinski1996approximating]](#references) achieving factors $2 - \epsilon$ for small $\epsilon > 0$ via LP relaxations and primal-dual techniques.

-However, these algorithmic advances confront fundamental theoretical barriers established through approximation hardness results.
-Dinur and Safra [[dinur2005hardness]](#References), leveraging the Probabilistically Checkable Proofs (PCP) theorem, demonstrated that no polynomial-time algorithm can achieve an approximation ratio better than 1.3606 unless P = NP.
-This bound was subsequently strengthened by Khot et al. [[khot2017independent,dinur2018towards,khot2018pseudorandom]](#References) to $\sqrt{2} - \epsilon$ for any $\epsilon > 0$ under the Strong Exponential Time Hypothesis (SETH)--meaning that achieving approximation ratio $\rho < \sqrt{2}$ in polynomial time would directly prove P = NP.
-Additionally, under the Unique Games Conjecture (UGC) proposed by Khot [[khot2002unique]](#References), no constant-factor approximation better than $2 - \epsilon$ is achievable in polynomial time [[khot2008vertex]](#References).
-These results delineate the theoretical landscape: any polynomial-time algorithm achieving $\rho < \sqrt{2}$ would resolve P versus NP, one of the seven Millennium Prize Problems.
+These advances confront fundamental theoretical barriers.
+Dinur and Safra [[dinur2005hardness]](#references), via the PCP theorem, proved that no polynomial-time algorithm achieves ratio better than 1.3606 unless P = NP.
+Khot, Minzer and Safra [[khot2017independent,dinur2018towards,khot2018pseudorandom]](#references) strengthened this to $\sqrt{2} - \epsilon$ under SETH: achieving ratio $\rho < \sqrt{2}$ in polynomial time would directly imply **P = NP**.
+Under the Unique Games Conjecture [[khot2002unique]](#references), no constant-factor better than $2 - \epsilon$ is achievable [[khot2008vertex]](#references).
+Any polynomial-time algorithm achieving $\rho < \sqrt{2}$ would therefore resolve P versus NP, one of the seven Millennium Prize Problems.

+### 1.1 Relation to the Accepted "Hallelujah Algorithm" Paper

+The present article is a *companion and extension* of the author's forthcoming paper:

+> **Frank Vega.** *An Approximate Solution to the Minimum Vertex Cover Problem: The Hallelujah Algorithm*. *International Journal of Parallel, Emergent and Distributed Systems*.
+See [[Vega26Hallelujah,Vega25HallelujahPreprint]](#references).

+It is important to state explicitly the scope of each work:

+- The **Hallelujah algorithm** [[Vega26Hallelujah]](#references) studies *one single heuristic*: the reduction of the input graph to maximum degree 1 with weights $1/k$ per auxiliary vertex, followed by an exact minimum weighted vertex cover on that reduced graph, and projection back to the original graph.
+- The **Hvala algorithm** (this paper) is a *compendium* — an ensemble — of *five* heuristics.
+The Hallelujah heuristic is *one* of them (component $S_2$ in Algorithm 1).
+The remaining four heuristics (NetworkX local-ratio, maximum-degree greedy, minimum-to-minimum, and the minimum weighted dominating set on the same degree-1 reduction, which constitutes the distinct $S_1$ component) are engineered precisely to *cover the worst-case inputs* of one another.

+This distinction is essential to the interpretation of the results below: the companion paper provides the rigorous theoretical core (for *one* heuristic), and the present paper argues that *wrapping* that heuristic inside a mutually-compensating ensemble is what enables the strong P = NP hypothesis articulated in Section 1.2.

+### 1.2 The Strong Hypothesis

+We organize every claim in this paper under one of four clearly labelled epistemic levels:

+- **Strong Hypotheses** — claims that are *not proved* in this paper, whose truth would have major mathematical consequences.
+- **Working (Stronger) Assumptions** — auxiliary assumptions we adopt to support a chain of reasoning, flagged explicitly so the reader can measure how much of the argument depends on them.
+- **Empirical Confirmations** — facts observed on concrete benchmark suites, which *do not* constitute proofs but restrict the set of graphs on which a counterexample could live.
+- **Suggestions** — plausible extensions or conjectures, presented as invitations to further work rather than claims.

+The central claim of the article is:

+> **Strong Hypothesis (P = NP via the Hvala Ensemble).** The Hvala algorithm achieves, for *every* finite undirected graph $G$, an approximation ratio $\rho(G) = |\text{Hvala}(G)| / \mathrm{OPT}(G) < \sqrt{2}$.
+Combined with the SETH-based hardness of Khot, Minzer and Safra [[khot2017independent,dinur2018towards,khot2018pseudorandom]](#references), the existence of such a polynomial-time algorithm would imply **P = NP**.

-### 1.1 Algorithm Overview
+### 1.3 Algorithm Overview

-The Hvala algorithm introduces a sophisticated multi-phase approximation scheme that operates through the following key components:
+The Hvala algorithm operates through the following phases:

-**Phase 1: Graph Reduction.** The algorithm employs a polynomial-time reduction that transforms the input graph $G = (V, E)$ into a related graph $G' = (V', E')$ with maximum degree at most 1.
-This transformation introduces auxiliary vertices for each original vertex $u \in V$: specifically, if $u$ has degree $k$, we create $k$ auxiliary vertices $(u, 0), (u, 1), \ldots, (u, k-1)$, each connected to exactly one of $u$'s original neighbors.
-Each auxiliary vertex receives weight $w_{(u,i)} = 1/k$, ensuring that the total weight associated with any original vertex equals 1.
+**Phase 1: Graph reduction (degree-1 core).** Transform $G = (V, E)$ into a graph $G' = (V', E')$ of maximum degree 1: for each $u \in V$ of degree $k$, create $k$ auxiliary vertices $(u, 0), (u, 1), \ldots, (u, k-1)$, each connected to exactly one of $u$'s neighbours, with weight $w_{(u,i)} = 1/k$.
+The exact minimum weighted vertex cover computed on this reduced graph constitutes the Hallelujah heuristic analysed in the companion paper [[Vega26Hallelujah]](#references).

-**Phase 2: Optimal Solution on Reduced Graph.** Since $G'$ has maximum degree 1, it consists exclusively of disjoint edges and isolated vertices--a structure for which the minimum weighted vertex cover and minimum weighted dominating set problems admit optimal polynomial-time solutions via greedy algorithms.
-We compute both solutions and project them back to the original graph.
+**Phase 2: Optimal solutions on the reduced graph.** Since $G'$ consists of disjoint edges and isolated vertices, minimum weighted vertex cover and minimum weighted dominating set both admit exact polynomial-time solutions, which are then projected back to $V$.

-**Phase 3: Ensemble Heuristics.** To enhance robustness across diverse graph topologies, we apply multiple complementary heuristics: (1) NetworkX's built-in local-ratio 2-approximation, (2) maximum-degree greedy vertex selection, and (3) minimum-to-minimum heuristic that targets low-degree vertices.
+**Phase 3: Ensemble heuristics.** To cover the worst-case regimes of the reduction, Hvala additionally applies (1) NetworkX's local-ratio 2-approximation, (2) a maximum-degree greedy, and (3) a minimum-to-minimum heuristic.

-**Phase 4: Component-Wise Processing and Selection.** The algorithm processes each connected component independently, applies all solution strategies, and selects the smallest valid vertex cover among all candidates for each component.
-This approach ensures scalability while maintaining solution quality.
+**Phase 4: Component-wise selection.** Each connected component is processed independently; the smallest valid cover among the five candidates is chosen for that component.
+This is where the structural orthogonality (Section 4) pays off.

-### 1.2 Experimental Validation Framework
+### 1.4 Experimental Validation Framework

-Our hypothesis is supported by four independent experimental studies conducted on standard hardware (Intel Core i7-1165G7, 32GB RAM), employing Python 3.12.0 with NetworkX 3.4.2:
+The empirical claims in this paper rest on *three* independent experimental studies, conducted on standard hardware (Intel Core i7-1165G7, 32GB RAM), in Python 3.12.0 with NetworkX 3.4.2:

-1. **DIMACS Benchmarks** [[Vega25Hvala]](#References): 32 standard instances with known optimal solutions
-2. **Real-World Large Graphs (Resistire Experiment)** [[Vega25Resistire]](#References): 88 instances from the Network Data Repository [[RA15,LargeGraphs]](#References), up to 262,111 vertices
+1. **Real-World Large Graphs — the Resistire Experiment** [[Vega25Resistire]](#references): 88 instances from the Network Data Repository [[RA15,LargeGraphs]](#references), up to 262,111 vertices.
-3. **NPBench Hard Instances (Creo Experiment)** [[Vega25Creo]](#References): 113 challenging benchmarks including FRB and DIMACS clique complements [[NPBench]](#References)
+2. **NPBench Hard Instances — the Creo Experiment** [[Vega25Creo]](#references): 113 challenging benchmarks including FRB and DIMACS clique complements [[NPBench]](#references).
+This is the *latest and most comprehensive* DIMACS-based evaluation and supersedes an earlier standalone DIMACS run [[Vega25Hvala]](#references) (which is therefore not reproduced separately here).
-4. **AI-Validated Stress Tests (Gemini-Vega)** [[Vega25Gemini]](#References): Independent validation using Gemini AI on hard 3-regular graphs up to 20,000 vertices
+3. **AI-Validated Stress Tests — the Gemini–Vega Validation** [[Vega25Gemini]](#references): independent validation with Gemini AI on hard 3-regular graphs up to 20,000 vertices.

-These experiments collectively demonstrate consistent approximation ratios in the range 1.001--1.071 across all tested instances, with no observed ratio exceeding 1.071 even on adversarially constructed hard graphs.
+> **Empirical Confirmation (Uniform empirical ratio).** Across these 201+ instances, the approximation ratio of Hvala falls in the range 1.001–1.071, with no observed instance exceeding 1.071 — even on adversarially constructed hard 3-regular graphs.
+This is an empirical confirmation on the tested instances, not a proof over all graphs.

 ---